3ahmnm1920-mep3/NakedOptics-InstagramFilter-MaraJust/README.md

-NakedOptics Logo in the bottom corner around the neck of the user should be a scarf maybe some ski musik or sound fx, but thats only optional
+NakedOptics Logo in the bottom corner around the neck of the user should be a scarf maybe some ski musik or sound fx, but thats only optional Naked Optics Logo is animated as a little eye catcher

 ### Idea